univention/ucsschool-id-connector/docs/index.rst

       which in Germany most likely is a state department.

    Traeger
       This is the organization managing schools.
-In the ID-Connector context it can be thought of as the *recipient* of sync data.
+In the |IDC| context it can be thought of as the *recipient* of sync data.

 .. note::